VRConservation/neca_jpa/jpa.md

 ---

 # Background
 The large wildfires seasons of the past five years have been catastrophic for forests and communities.
-However, according to https://fireecology.springeropen.com/articles/10.1186/s42408-021-00110-7, they are not unprecedented in recent California history and are usually associated with periods of drought, e.g., 1920s and 2010s. https://doi.org/10.1016/j.foreco.2021.120004 found that during the past century tree densities increased up to seven fold while average tree size decreased 50% in the Sierra Nevada.
+However, according to https://fireecology.springeropen.com/articles/10.1186/s42408-021-00110-7, they are not unprecedented in recent California history and are usually associated with periods of drought, e.g., 1920s and 2010s. resaerchers  found that during the past century tree densities increased up to seven fold while average tree size decreased 50% in the Sierra Nevada ([North 2022](https://doi.org/10.1016/j.foreco.2021.120004)).
 A chronic level of stress is created from high competition across trees leading stands to be less resilient to drought, disease, fire, and climate change. https://doi.org/10.2737/PSW-GTR-220 call for an aggressive approach to treat overgrown stands with ecological-based approaches to reduce the number of trees, while maintaining heterogeneity in the stand.

 Cite the pile burning paper too?

-Concerns for protecting mature and old growth from https://doi.org/10.3389/ffgc.2022.979528.
+Concerns for protecting mature and old growth ([Dellasalla 2022](https://doi.org/10.3389/ffgc.2022.979528)).
 Also cite https://doi.org/10.3389/ffgc.2025.1493879

+## Infrastructure & Capacity
 https://doi.org/10.1093/jof/109.4.208 point out that supply guarantees, industry presence, transportation, and the value of the biomass were limiting to biomass utilization, whereas agency staffing, budgets, compliance, and partnership aggravated use rather than impeding progress.

+## JPA
+Developing and creating the JPA is part of the Land Use and Climate Innovation (formerly OPR) funded California Forest Residual Aggregation for Market Enhancement (CAL FRAME) pilot in the state's northeast corner.

 JPA finance strategy is adapted from the effort to secure sustainable funding for the proposed Northeast California biomass supply management joint powers authority (JPA) created to improve forest product supply chain bottlenecks.
 Developing and creating the JPA is part of the Office of Planning and Research (OPR) funded California Forest Residual Aggregation for Market Enhancement (CALFRAME) pilot.
 See the Introduction for more information on CAL FRAME and Chapter 2 for a summary of the CLERE Inc. [JPA Report](https://bof.fire.ca.gov/media/sbvcxfiy/cal-frame-jpa-noreast-opr-pilot_final-may122023.pdf) report to the Fall River Resource Conservation District.